Sir Peter Ustinov Television Scriptwriting Award

-The Sir Peter Ustinov Television Scriptwriting Award is a prestigious television writing award bestowed annually by the International Academy of Television Arts and Sciences non-American novice writers under the age of 30.
+The Sir Peter Ustinov Television Scriptwriting Award is a prestigious television writing award bestowed annually by the International Academy of Television Arts and Sciences upon non-American novice writers under the age of 30.

-The late Sir Peter Ustinov gave his name to the International Academy for its Foundation’s television scriptwriting award.
+Sir Peter Ustinov gave his name to the International Academy for its Foundation's television scriptwriting award.
 The competition is designed to motivate novice writers worldwide, and offer them the recognition and encouragement that might lead to a successful career in television scriptwriting.

 The successful screenwriter is presented with the award in November at the International Emmy Awards Gala in New York City.
 The award winner also receives US $2,500, is given a staged reading of their script by professional actors, and is offered the opportunity to work with an established writer as a mentor.